 - International applicants are subject to additional requirements and application deadlines.
 See Procedures for International Students.

 - Official transcripts from a regionally or nationally accredited institution are required and should be sent directly to the UWG Admissions Office.

 Program-specific Admittance Guidelines

-1. Unofficial transcripts of work completed to earn undergraduate, master's, and education specialist degrees
+1. Official transcripts of work completed to earn undergraduate, master's, and education specialist degrees

 2. Professional Counselor License or School Counselor License or Certificate